nikos-glikis/ForthPwn/README.md

 Compile
 =======

+The repository is ~160MB.
+This is because I include the libraries used.
+I have not used maven, so that the deployment can be easier by users that don't know maven.

-The whole Intellij project is uploaded, so that is it easier to run and edit.
+Also, the whole Intellij project is uploaded, including project dir .idea, so that is it easier to run and edit.
 Just download Intellij (free) and open the project folder.

 If you want to build and run manually commands are included below: